"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Trauma Therapy & PTSD Treatment Near You

-We provide trauma therapy and PTSD counseling services to adults, teens, and families across the greater St. Louis area.
-In-person sessions are available at our Creve Coeur, MO office.
+Pearlman & Associates provides trauma therapy and PTSD treatment to adults, teens, and families across the greater St. Louis area.
+In-person sessions are available at our office at 655 Craig Rd, Creve Coeur, MO 63141.
 Secure telehealth sessions are available to anyone in Missouri.

 📞 Call 314-942-1147 | Request an Appointment